 Putting it simply, members draft an idea beginning with a sketch and finish with a 3D physical object.
 The process teaches accuracy, 3 dimensional thinking, and working within the design constraints of the 3d printer.

-Glen Ellyn PL uses TinkerCAD (https://tinkercad.com), a free browser based 3D modeling program, to teach members to create objects in 3 dimensional form.
-Then members use our Makerbot Replicator to print the rendered 3 dimensional object in actual size and shape.
+The Glen Ellyn Public Library uses TinkerCAD , a free browser based 3D modeling program, to teach members to create objects in 3 dimensional form.
+Then members use the MakerBot Replicator to print rendered 3 dimensional objects in actual size and shape.
 Using the TinkerCAD software, members have been able to create buttons, toys, and miniature furniture with a minimum of instruction and loads of fun!

-For more information or to arrange a demonstration contact Courtney Moore at the Glen Ellyn Public Library: Email: email@example.com Phone: 630-790-6620.
+For more information or to arrange a demonstration contact the Youth Department at the Glen Ellyn Public Library: Email: firstname.lastname@example.org Phone: 630-790-6620.

 To submit a 3D model for 3D printing:

-Send an email with “3D Print” in the subject line to firstname.lastname@example.org with the STL file of the object attached as well as the desired dimensions of the completed object.
+Send an email with “3D Print” in the subject line to makerbot[at]gepl[dot]org with the STL file of the object attached as well as the desired dimensions of the completed object.

 Once your submission has been received library staff will review your 3D model for printability and appropriateness.
 If changes are needed you will receive a email detailing the changes.